Skip to content

 IO binds to loopback by default and refuses non-loopback hosts unless an API key is configured.
 Bearer tokens are compared with a timing-safe comparison.

-IO intentionally sends no CORS headers by default.
-Browser-based local apps are therefore blocked by the browser unless they proxy through their own local origin.
-There is no --cors-origin flag yet; add one only when a real app needs that trust boundary.
+IO intentionally sends no Cross-Origin Resource Sharing (CORS) headers by default.
+The browser blocks local apps unless they use their own local proxy.
+There is no --cors-origin flag.
+Add one only when an app needs that trust boundary.

 RouteStatusNotes